-So, are there instances when a computer forensic examiner might need to make changes to a suspect’s computer and – in doing so – go against principle No.1 above?
+Are there instances when a computer forensic examiner might need to make changes to a suspect’s computer and – in doing so – go against the first principle above?
 Yes.

 Traditionally, examiners copy data from a device which is turned off.
-They use a write-blocker to make an exact bit for bit copy of the original storage medium, and create an acquisition hash of the original medium.
-Then they work from this copy, leaving the original obviously unchanged.
+They use a write-blocker to make an exact bit-for-bit copy of the original storage medium, and create an acquisition hash of the original medium.
+They then work from this copy, leaving the original unchanged.

 However, sometimes it’s not possible (or desirable) to switch off a computer.
 Perhaps doing so would result in considerable financial or other loss for the owner, or cause valuable evidence to be permanently lost.
 In these cases, the computer forensic examiner may need to carry out a ‘live acquisition’.
 This involves running a simple application on the suspect computer to copy (acquire) the data to the examiner’s data repository.

 By running such an application (and attaching a device such a USB drive to the suspect computer), the examiner makes changes and/or additions to the computer which were not present before.
-But if the examiner records these actions, can show why they were necessary, and explain their consequences to a court, the evidence produced is usually still admissible.
+But if the examiner records these actions, can show why they were necessary, and explain the consequences of them to a court, the evidence produced is usually still admissible.

 The stages of a computer forensics examination

 The overall process of a computer forensics examination is divided into six stages.

 Forensic readiness is an important and occasionally overlooked stage in the process.
 In commercial computer forensics, it might include educating clients about system preparedness.
 For example, forensic examinations provide stronger evidence if a device’s auditing features are activated before an incident takes place.